 Using this method, you can extract essential oils from plants you might not normally find oils from.
 I love mint, chocolate mint being my favorite.
 But finding chocolate mint essential oil usually left me with flavored oils, not the real thing.
 I was able to make a small amount of chocolate mint essential oil that was amazing, although it took a lot of plant material for a small amount.
 Grapefruit mint will be my next experiment.

 You can also make blends that aren’t found in nature.
-I made an oil from oakmoss, lavender, and patchouli.
+I made DIY essential oil from oakmoss, lavender, and patchouli.
 I was able to get a small patchouli plant from my local hydroponics store.
 The scent was amazing!
 But like the chocolate mint, the amount of oil yielded was small.